 The Financial Statements have been prepared on a going concern basis.
-The Directors consider that the Company will have sufficient financial resources to meet its obligations for the foreseeable future that is for at least 12 months from the date of approval of these Financial Statements.
+The Directors have prepared a forecast for a period of 24 months and consider that the Company will have sufficient financial resources to meet its obligations for the foreseeable future that is for at least 12 months from the date of approval of these Financial Statements.

-Rolls-Royce plc, a parent undertaking, has provided written confirmation of its intention to continue to provide financial support, as necessary, for a period of at least 12 months from the date of signing these Financial Statements, to ensure the Company has adequate resources to maintain its operational existence and to meet its financial demands for the foreseeable future.
+Rolls-Royce plc, a parent undertaking, has provided written confirmation of its intention to continue to provide financial support, as necessary, as per the Engine Management Agreement, to ensure the Company has adequate resources to maintain its operational existence and to meet its financial demands for the foreseeable future.